microchip-pic-avr-examples/pic18f57q43-adcc-data-streamer-callbacks-mcc/README.md

 # MCC Melody ADC Data Streamer Example - Callbacks Implementation (PIC18F57Q43)

-The [ADC Data Streamer example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.DATA.STREAMER&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), of the MCC Melody ADCC Example Component, is used in the Callbacks Implementation.
-Displays ADCC samples visualized with the Data Streamer.
-An ADC conversion is taken every 100 ms on the selected analog channel, also toggling a LED and Debug GPIO.
+The [ADC Data Streamer example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.DATA.STREAMER&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), of the MCC Melody ADCC Example Component, is used in the Callbacks implementation and displays ADCC samples visualized with the Data Streamer.
+An Analog-to-Digital Conversion measurement is taken every 100 ms on the selected analog channel, also toggling an LED and Debug GPIO.

 ## MCC Melody Example Components
 Example Components are a tight integration of learning material directly into MCC.
 This allows users to conveniently place configuration instructions side-by-side to the components they are configuring.
 For more information, refer to the [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).

-**Note:** The image below shows the ADCC Example Component, as it would be moving to the ADCC Data Streamer (Callbacks Implementation), having implemented the ADCC Basic Printf (Callbacks Implementation).
-In this case a diff between the two examples is shown.
+**Note:** The image below shows the ADCC Example Component, as it would be moving to the ADCC Data Streamer, having implemented the ADCC Basic Printf, both of which are part of the Callbacks implementation.
+In this case. a diff between the two examples is shown.

 ![MCC Melody Example Components](images/ADCCDataStreamer_CallbacksFromBasiPrintfCallbacks-Intro.png)